shakfu/py-js/README.md

 ## Overview

-`py/js`, started out as an attempt (during a covid-19 lockdown), to get a develop a basic python3 external for max, and then evolved into a more ambitious framework for using python3 in max.
+`py/js` started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for maxmsp.
+It then evolved into a more ambitious framework for using python3 in max.

-There are two implementation 'flavours':
+There are two implementation variations:

-1. The `py` external provides a minimal, high level two-way interface between max and python in a way that feels natural to both languages.
+1. A `py` external which provides a more featureful two-way interface between max and python in a way that feels natural to both languages.

-2. The `pyjs` max jsextension  provides a `PyJS` class for the `js` object, which makes available a python intepreter which works nicely with javascript code.
-This 'flavour' is newer, and less documented.
+2. A `pyjs` max external/jsextension providing a `PyJS` class and a minimal subset of `py's` features which work well with the max `js` object and javascript code (like returning json directly from evaluations of python expressions).

+Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap the portions of the max c-api.
+This allows regular python code to directly access the max-c-api and script Max objects.

 In addition there are essentially 3 deployment variations:

-1. `py` external or `pyjs` jsextension which links to a system installed python (homebrew and built from source).
-This has the benefit of re-using your existing python modules.
-This is the default option.
+1. Linking the externals to your system python (homebrew, built from source, etc.) This has the benefit of re-using your existing python modules and is the default option.

-2. `py` external or `pyjs` jsextension in a Max package: in this variation, a dedicated python distribution (zipped or otherwise is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
+2. Embedding python interpreter in a Max package: in this variation, a dedicated python distribution (zipped or otherwise) is placed in the `support` folder of the `py/js` package (or any other package) and is linked to the `py` external or `pyjs` extension (or both).
 This can possibly make it usable in standalones (untested).

-3. `py` external or `pyjs` jsextension as a container for a python distribution.
-In this variation, a whole python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can makes it very portable and usable in standalones.
+3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can makes it very portable and usable in standalones.

 Deployment Scenario  | `py` | `pyjs`